-This was a school’s exchange between Escola Camilo Castelo Branco next to the botanical gardens in Rio de Janeiro and Djangoly Academy in Nottingham close to Sherwood Forest in England, a recenlty designed Academy by Foster and Partners.
+A long-distance schools exchange designed between Escola Camilo Castelo Branco at the botanical gardens in Rio de Janeiro and Djangoly Academy in Nottingham close to Sherwood Forest in England.

 Workshops took place over a 12 week period between the two schools in parallel to each other, exploring sensory and embodied experiemce through observational drawings, composing collages, constructing stop-frame animation, documentation in photography and experimenting with performance.

 As well as the Art and Science teachers from the schools, the project counted with the support of the NEA (Environment Education Nucleus) team at the Botanical Gardens of Rio de Janeiro, Staff at the Forestry Commission in Nottinghamshire and was funded by the Arts Council of England.
 The technology was developed by Active Ingredient and Mixed Reality Lab at Nottingham University

 The project was recently (2017) published in: